mikebrad140/ST558---Project-2/Entertainment.md

                                           "Wednesday", "Thursday",
                                           "Friday", "Saturday"))
 newsData$content_length <- as.factor(newsData$content_length)
-# Subset the data for the data channel of interest:
+# Subset the data for each data channel
 newsData_channel <- newsData %>% filter(channel == params$channel)
 ```

-## Split the data (Just setting an example up - not final)
+## Splitting the data into test and training datasets

-This section creates training and test indices based on the “shares”
+This section creates training and test indices based on the *shares*
 variable, and splits the data frames for each channel into separate
 training and test sets for modeling.